url4irl/domain-verification-service/README.md

 ## API Documentation

 The API documentation is available on `/docs`.
-You can access it by navigating to `http://localhost:4000/docs` in your web browser.
+You can access it by navigating to `https://domain-verification.url4irl.com/docs` in your web browser (or `http://localhost:4000/docs` if running locally).

 OpenAPI specs are also available at [openapi.json](./openapi.json).